IP-CAM/opencart-logstore_xapi/README.md

 ## Setting up book meta data in OpenCart

-1) Create an Attribute in OpenCart called “Readium Book Info”
+#### 1) Create several new Attributes in OpenCart called the following:
+  - Readium Book Info
+  - Readium Book Title
+  - Readium Book Author
+  - Readium Book Publisher
+  - Readium Book ISBN

-2) For each product with one or more ebooks related to it (whether it is an ebook or course product), add this attribute with values in the following format:
+#### 2) For each product with MORE THAN ONE ebook related to it, give the Readium Book Info attribute a value in the following format.

 ```
 ID=35